MISSION: AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.

 How many members do you have?

 The Riverside-Moreno Valley-San Gorgonio Branch has over 30 members.
 AAUW-California has about 10,000 members and, nationwide, AAUW has over 170,000 members and supporters..

 The Riverside Branch holds events appealing to a wide range of interests.
 Many events have speakers such as leading authors, politicians, female scientists, and female professionals.
 We have several interest groups that meet monthly (See ACTIVITIES).
 We raise funds to send 8th grade girls to Tech Trek Science and Math Camp (See TECH TREK).
 We donate K-1 books to Kindergarten classes in needy schools in the area.

 When and where are your events?

-The Riverside Branch events are held in public venues (library, Habitat for Humanity, etc).
+The Riverside-Moreno Valley-San Gorgonio Branch events are held in public venues (libraries, meeting spaces, and women’s clubs, etc).
 The interest groups are usually held in members’ homes.

 What forms of communication does AAUW have?

 The National level of AAUW has an excellent website (https://www.aauw.org/.
 The State level also has a website (http://www.aauw-ca.org/) as does the Riverside-Moreno Valley-San Gorgonio Branch (https://riverside-ca.aauw.net/).
 In addition there are National and State magazines that come out several times a year.
 The National newsletter, Washington update, is sent out by e-mail every week.
 There are also a stream of e-mail services that are available to keep members informed.
 The Riverside Branch has a monthly newsletter (Pipeline) to keep members informed of our monthly activities as well as other updates.